Ed.D. in Instructional Systems Design and Technology

 |Instructional Systems Design and Technology||Fall (August)||March 1|

-Applicants seeking admission to the doctoral program in Instructional Systems Design and Technology must submit the following directly to the Office of Graduate Studies:
+Applicants seeking admission to the doctoral program in Instructional Systems Design and Technology must submit the following:

-- A sample of the candidate’s professional work such as a published article and/or an example of experience in instructional technology design/multimedia design.
-This product should provide evidence of the candidate’s potential for doctoral level scholarship and should be accompanied by a statement of the candidate’s professional goals.
+A sample of the candidate's professional work, such as a published article or an instructional technology design/multimedia design product.
+This product should provide evidence of the candidate's potential for doctoral-level scholarship and be accompanied by a statement of the candidate's professional goals.

-- Three letters of recommendation from educational or direct service settings, two of which should refer to direct experiences with instructional technology and/or multimedia design, and can speak to the candidate’s potential for success in a doctorate program.
+Three letters of recommendation from educational or direct service settings, two of which should refer to direct experiences with instructional technology or multimedia design and speak to the candidate's potential for success in this doctoral program.

-Applicants meeting the above criteria may be invited for an interview with the doctoral admissions committee.
-This interview, conducted by graduate faculty of the University, provides the candidate an opportunity to demonstrate potential for leadership, commitment to service, and interest in applied research.
-A candidate who fails to meet one of the criteria may receive probationary admission if he/she is sponsored by a doctoral faculty member.
+Applicants meeting the above criteria may be invited to complete a recorded interview for the doctoral admissions committee.
+This interview, conducted through Interviewstream, provides the candidate an opportunity to demonstrate potential for leadership, commitment to service, and interest in applied research.
+A candidate who fails to meet one of the criteria may receive probationary admission if sponsored by a doctoral faculty member.

 The program requires a minimum of sixty hours of graduate credit, successful passing of a comprehensive examination, and completion of a dissertation.

-A comprehensive examination (called the dossier process) will be taken after the completion of forty-two hours of required coursework.
-The doctoral dossier serves to organize and present evidence of competencies attained by the individual candidate within the Doctorate in Instructional Systems Design and Technology Program.
-The doctoral program committee will review each student's competencies of scholarship, learning design, and service to determine whether the student should pursue the student's dissertation process.
-Students must be enrolled during the semester the dossier review is conducted.
-After successful completion of the written and oral dossier process, the student may defend the dissertation proposal.
+After completing forty-two hours of required coursework, candidates complete a comprehensive examination (called the dossier process).
+The doctoral dossier serves to organize and present evidence of competencies attained by individual candidates within the Doctorate in Instructional Systems Design and Technology Program.
+The doctoral program committee will review each candidate's scholarship, learning design, and service competencies to determine whether the candidate should pursue the dissertation process.
+The candidate must be enrolled during the semester the dossier review is conducted.
+After successfully completing the written and oral dossier process, the candidate may defend the dissertation proposal.